scott2b/edge/README.md

 ## Troubleshooting deployment

- * look for the gunicorn.socket file in the ops directory
+ * look for the gunicorn.socket file in the site directory
  * inspect /var/log/syslog
  * inspect /var/log/nginx/error.log
  * It can be helpful to independently execute the ExecStart command (found in the service file)